 Types of insurance include property and casualty, life, health, disability, and long-term care insurance.
 Many insurance agents also sell investment products, such as mutual funds, variable annuities, and other securities.

-- "Provide leads, schedule appointments, identify client needs, and market appropriate products"
+- Generate and follow up on leads, schedule appointments, identify client needs, and market appropriate products

 In addition to education, training, and licensing requirements, you will also need certain soft skills, or personal qualities, to do your job.
 They are:

 - Listening Skills: In order to understand your clients' needs, you need excellent listening skills.

 - Reading Comprehension: You must be able to understand written documents describing insurance instruments.

 - Verbal Communication: Insurance agents have to convey information about the products they sell.

 - Interpersonal Skills: Your ability to sell policies depends on your relationships with other people.
 You must be able to establish a good rapport with potential clients, understand their needs and persuade them to give you their business.